revaschwartz/RMF/_posts/govern/04-02-01-roles-and-responsibilities.md

     * AI acquisition and procurement
     * Impact assessment functions
     * Oversight functions
-* Establish policies that promote regular communication among teams participating in AI risk management efforts.
+* Establish policies that promote regular communication among AI actors participating in AI risk management efforts.
 * Establish policies that separate management of AI system development functions from AI system testing functions, to enable independent course-correction of AI systems.
 * Establish policies to prevent conflicts of interest, and counteract confirmation bias and market incentives that may hinder AI risk management efforts.